hawkinsw/DailyPL/subprograms.md

 is an example of a subprogram (what is called a function in C++) that has a default parameter.
 Even though the default value is written with the parameter, C++ actually calls such a thing a default argument.
 I know.

-With a default argument in C++, these two programs are equivalent:
+Because of the default argument in C++, these two programs perform the same calculations:

 ```C++
 int main() {